Machine Unlearning on Pre-trained Models by Residual Feature Alignment Using LoRA: Residual Feature Alignment Unlearning

 Unlike directly fine-tuning in the original space, we modify specific intermediate layers in the feature space, aligning the intermediate features according to a specific pattern to achieve unlearning while preserving the original model's features.
 The alignment is achieved through the residuals relative to the original weights, for which we introduce LoRA.
 Specifically, during the unlearning process, we divide the intermediate features into two parts: pre-trained features and residual features.
 The pre-trained features correspond to the model's original feature extraction capability, obtained through frozen pre-trained weights \(W\); the residual features correspond to the feature extraction capability learned during unlearning, obtained through the trainable LoRA weights \(BA\).

-As shown in Figure \ref{fig:lora}(a), the features of a certain layer, \(x_{k-1}\), are passed through both the pre-trained module and the LoRA module to obtain the next layer's features: \(x_k = x_k' + \Delta x_k'\), where \(x_k' = W x_{k-1}\) represents the pre-trained features, and \(\Delta x_k' = BA x_{k-1}\) represents the residual features.
-We achieve unlearning by aligning \(\Delta x_k'\) to different target values for the retained and the unlearning sets, as illustrated in Figure \ref{fig:lora}(b):
+As shown in Fig.~\ref{fig:lora}(a), the features of a certain layer, \(x_{k-1}\), are passed through both the pre-trained module and the LoRA module to obtain the next layer's features: \(x_k = x_k' + \Delta x_k'\), where \(x_k' = W x_{k-1}\) represents the pre-trained features, and \(\Delta x_k' = BA x_{k-1}\) represents the residual features.
+We achieve unlearning by aligning \(\Delta x_k'\) to different target values for the retained and unlearning sets, as illustrated in Fig.~\ref{fig:lora}(b):

-For the retained data, we aim for \(x_k = x_k' + \Delta x_k' \approx x_k'\), i.e., aligning \(\Delta x_k'\) with $ 0 $ to avoid impacting the model's feature extraction capability on the retained data.
+For the retained data, we aim for \(x_k = x_k' + \Delta x_k' \approx x_k'\), i.e., aligning \(\Delta x_k'\) to $0$ to avoid impacting the model's feature extraction capability on the retained data.
 For the unlearning data, we aim for \(x_k = x_k' + \Delta x_k' \neq x_k'\), and for this, we design the target value of \(\Delta x_k'\) to be a specific pattern, changing the feature distribution on the unlearning data to achieve unlearning.
 This specific pattern can be arbitrary, but it is usually chosen to be a distribution related to the pre-trained features \(x_k'\).